LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 You can import non-component portions of your codebase.
 JSON files are a commonly imported item.

-Data stored in a JSON file.
-In this example, it is a name.
-Component for `GreetFriend` importing the JSON file and using it to complete the greeting message.
+Data is stored in a JSON file.
+We import to the component.
+The component is able to find the data.
+In this example, it is a name.  `GreetFriend` imports the JSON file and then uses it to complete the greeting message.

 {{% notice blue "Example: Working with JSON" "rocket" %}}
 ```react{linenos=table,hl_lines=[],linenostart=1}